-If automated cleaning isn't what you're after, we have a separate guide to the best cordless vacuum cleaners instead.
-Otherwise, read on for our recommendation for the best dirt-sucking, floor-cleaning, labour-saving robot vacuum cleaners around.
+If you’d rather clean your home yourself, we have a separate guide to the best cordless vacuum cleaners instead.
+Otherwise, read on for our recommendation for the best floor-cleaning, dirt-sucking and labour-saving robot vacuum cleaners around.
+You'll also find a massive range of cheap robot vacuum deals available right now as well.

 The revelatory feature with the Neato Botvac D7 Connected are so-called 'no-go lines', which allow you to cordon off areas of your home that you don't want the vacuum to venture into.
 This could be your desk, which is moated by wires that would normally spell treachery for a robotic vacuum.